Melbourne Winter Masterpieces series

 The Melbourne Winter Masterpieces have been credited with attracting 5 million visitors to Melbourne, and for injecting $400 million into the Victorian state economy.

-The Melbourne Winter Masterpieces exhibitions for 2022 will be The Picasso Century, at the National Gallery of Victoria from 10 June to 9 October, and Light: Works from Tate’s Collection at the Australian Centre for the Moving Image from 16 June to 13 November.
+The Melbourne Winter Masterpiece exhibition for 2025 will be French Impressionism: From the Museum of Fine Arts, Boston, at the National Gallery of Victoria from 6 June to 5 October 2025.

 Exhibitions

 Previous exhibition held from 2004, include: